 Each season, the VS puts out a call for young composers to submit a new work to the symphony.
 Once reviewed by the artistic team, several composers are selected to have their compositions performed by the Victoria Symphony.
 They receive feedback on their music and a recording of the final product.

 Applicants must be a resident of British Columbia, Canada.
-Applicants who are from British Columbia but currently study outside of the province are eligible to apply.
-If such an applicant is successful, the cost of travel and accommodation is at their own expense.
+Applicants who are from British Columbia, but currently study outside of the province are eligible to apply.
+If such an applicant is successful, the cost of travel and accommodation are at their own expense.
 There are no age restrictions.

 Each composer may submit only one composition for consideration.
-Works that have been professionally performed are not eligible.
+Works that have been performed professionally are not eligible.
 Works previously submitted to the VS for consideration may be resubmitted.
 Compositions must be less than twelve minutes in length.
-A portion or movement from a longer work may also be considered.
+A portion or movement from a movement may also be considered.

 Works must be scored for a maximum instrumentation of:

 Additional players can be provided at the expense of the composer.
 Piano costs may include rental and tuning fees.
 Wind doublings and extra players are possible, but costs incurred will be paid by the selected composer.
-Works with soloists will be considered.
-In the case of vocal soloists, piano, guitar, etc. the soloist will be provided by the composer without cost to the Victoria Symphony.
+Work with soloists will be considered.
+In the case of vocal soloists, piano, guitar, etc., the soloists will be provided by the composer without cost to the Victoria Symphony.

 The quality of the score submitted is the primary evaluation criteria.
 It is therefore in the applicant’s best interest that the score be clear, accurate, and the best representation of the composer’s work.
 Incomplete, illegible, or late applications will not be considered.

-For successful applicants that have their pieces performed, there is a $100 charge for an archival CD.
-Please make cheque payable to the: Victoria Symphony Players Association (VSPA)
+For successful applicants who have their pieces performed, there is a $100 charge for an archival CD.
+Please make cheque payable to: Victoria Symphony Players Association (VSPA)